TruSat/trusat-backend/README.md

 ### Run the code

-After doing all of the above, and creating a valid `login.txt` file (see further above), simply run:
+After doing all of the above, and creating a valid `trusat-config.yaml` file (see further above), simply run:

-`TRUSAT_DISABLE_HTTPS=T python3.7 server.py`

-### Secure your HTTPS connections

-If you want to omit `TRUSAT_DISABLE_HTTPS=T` above and test with a proper TLS-secured connection, you will need to generate the appropriate keys.

-!TODO Instructions for generating `privkey.pem` and `fullchain.pem`.
+`python3.7 wsgi.py`

 ### Manual tests

-Use a tool like Postman to GET `http://localhost:8080/catalog/priorities`.
-If you have configured the production database in `login.txt`, you can compare your results to `https://api.consensys.space:8080/catalog/priorities`.
+Use a tool like Postman to GET `http://localhost:5000/catalog/priorities`.
+If you have configured the production database in `trusat-config.yaml`, you can compare your results to `https://api.consensys.space:5000/catalog/priorities`.

 ### Automated tests